 ArchCity Defenders is Redefining Advocacy

-- Each year, ACD represents over 1,000 people who are caught in the web of our legal system and who desperately need someone in their corner.
+Each year, ACD represents over 1,000 people who are caught in the web of our legal system and who desperately need someone in their corner.
 We resolve our clients’ legal issues that stand in the way of accessing housing, jobs, and providing a stable life for their children.
-We do whatever is needed to help our clients – finding housing, linking them utility assistance, and connecting them to employment, social services, and treatment.
+We do whatever is needed to help our clients – finding housing, linking them to utility assistance, and connecting them to employment, social services, and treatment.

-- ArchCity is challenging debtors’ prisons, the use of cash bail, inhumane jail conditions, police misconduct, violations of Freedom of Speech, Due Process, and Equal Protection.
+ArchCity is challenging debtors’ prisons, the use of cash bail, inhumane jail conditions, police misconduct, violations of Freedom of Speech, Due Process, and Equal Protection.

-- As a result of our litigation, courts have awarded $8 million in damages to thousands of people who have suffered catastrophic life consequences from revenue-based policing and racial profiling.
+As a result of our litigation, courts have awarded $19 million in damages to thousands of people who have suffered catastrophic life consequences from revenue-based policing and racial profiling.

-- In municipalities where ArchCity challenged debtors’ prisons, revenue collected from excessive fines, fees, and jails has dropped dramatically.
+In municipalities where ArchCity challenged debtors’ prisons, revenue collected from excessive fines, fees, and jails has dropped dramatically.
 For example, in St. Ann, Missouri, their municipal court generated $3,293,985.08 in 2014, compared to $96,181.65 in 2022.